kaionabuco/shoui520.github.io/docs/routine.md

 Just some Anki know-how.

 You also need to change the **Learning steps** to `1m 5m 10m`.

-Change **Insertion order**, to **Sequential (oldest cards first)**
+Change **Insertion order**, to **Sequential (oldest cards first)**.
 Under the **Lapses** section, change the *Relearning Steps* to `10m`.
 Under the **Display Order** section, change the *New/review order* to **Show before reviews**.

-Now click *Save*.
+Then click on *Save*.

 I also want you to install the *Speed Focus Mode* Anki add-on.
-I will explain why later, but let's just install it now.
+I'll explain why later, but let's just install it now.
 Click on *Tools* at the top of Anki, and click *Add-ons*.
 Click **Get Add-ons...**.
 Paste this code into the box: `1046608507` and click **OK**.

-You need to restart Anki.
-Close Anki, and launch it back up.
+You'll need to restart Anki: close it, and then launch it back up.

 Click the cog icon next to the *Kaishi 1.5k* deck.
 Hold the ++shift++ key and click *Options*.
 A different looking menu with some red text should open.
 (If it did not, you did it wrong.
 You need to hold ++shift++ while clicking *Options*).

 In the *General* tab, there are a few settings you need to change.
 Change *Automatically play alert* to `15` seconds.
 Change *Automatically show answer* to `30` seconds.
 Change *Automatically rate 'again'* to `180` seconds.

 Now let's get to studying the deck.

-When you click on the name of the deck, you'll be able to start learning by clicking *Study now*
+When you click on the name of the deck, you'll be able to start learning by clicking *Study now*.

 First thing you'll see is an explanation card.
-Feel free to delete this one.
+Please delete it.

 The next card is a word that is using kanji.
 If you click "Show answer", it reveals the *back* of the card, and you will be able to find out how to read the word on the front.

 The deck has other features, such as word meaning, audio, sentence and translations.

-BUT the only things you should be memorising is the **word on the front**, **reading** and **word meaning**.
+BUt the only things you should be memorising are the **word on the front**, the **reading**, and the **word meaning**.
 Do not waste your brain power on thinking about anything else.

-Look at the bottom bar.
-There are 4 buttons.
-These are your grading options.
+Look at the bottom bar: there are 4 buttons, they're your grading options.
 In Anki, you have to manually grade yourself.

 Think of **Again** as "I GOT IT WRONG". **Easy** as SUPER EASY, **Good** as normal/usual/eh, and **Hard** as "I struggled with this it took me a while BUT I still got it right".

 Because this is a card that is **seen for the first time**, press "Again".

 When seeing "unseen cards" (cards that you haven't graded yet.) it is common and best practice to reveal the back (by pressing Show answer), then read the important information (Reading and Meaning) and then pressing **Again**.
 This will send the card to the "Learning" pile.
 You see the red number on the bottom bar turned from 0 to 1?

-The red number is the learning pile.
+That red number is the learning pile.

-Blue: New pile
+- Blue: New pile
-Red: Learning pile
+- Red: Learning pile
-Green: Review pile
+- Green: Review pile

 The learning pile means Anki will show you the card multiple times so you can remember it.
 Getting a "Good" enough times will cause the card to graduate.
 This means you'll see it in *x* number of days (Usually 1 day for new cards).
 When the learning pile (red number) goes down that means the card has graduated.

-**Do not spend a long time looking at the same card**

-When you don't know the word even after 15 seconds of looking at it, then looking at it for even longer doesn't mean you'll suddenly remember it.
+**Do not spend a long time looking at the same card.** When you don't know the word even after 15 seconds of looking at it, then looking at it for even longer doesn't mean you'll suddenly remember it.
 So, the purpose of the *Speed Focus Mode* add-on is to stop you from spending too much time on one card.

 **My card learning method**